 Choose a Business Structure and Register

 Putting a business plan together is only half of the battle.
 Now it’s up to you to choose a business structure.
 This is more of a legal term than an abstract concept.
 You will need to register your new business structure with the state.
-This will affect how much your business will have to pay in taxes as well as your ability to raise funds from investors.
+This will affect how much your business will have to pay in taxes, as well as your ability to raise funds from investors.
 Every structure comes with its pros and cons.
 Think carefully in terms of which structure is best suited to your needs as an entrepreneur.
-Once you register your business with the state, you will receive some generous tax credits.
+Once you register your business with the state you will receive some generous tax credits.

-Obtain Proper Licensing/Permits
+Obtain Proper Licensing and Permits

 Getting all your permits and business licenses in a row can be challenging depending on where you plan to open your business.
 Some counties in Ohio are fairly lax when it comes to licensing, while others can impose strict regulations.
-Considering all the other forms the business owner will need, including federal, state, and local permits, you might want to consider designating one person to oversee permitting and licensing.
+Considering all the other forms the business owner will need, including federal, state, and local permits, you might want to designate one person to oversee permitting and licensing.
 Make sure that you fill out each form carefully.
-If there are any issues with your forms, you will have to wait for the state, county or federal government to respond and then reapply with the correct information.
+If there are any issues with your forms, you will have to wait for the state, county, or federal government to respond and then reapply with the correct information.
 All this paperwork can take months, so it’s important to get a head start.

 Create a Business Bank Account

-You will need to setup a bank account that’s geared specifically for your business.
+You will need to set up a bank account that’s geared specifically for your business.
 This is also necessary for tax purposes.
 This is not like signing up for a traditional debit or credit card.
 You will need to think carefully about what kind of financial institution you want to partner with.
 Consider what kind of services or features you will need from the bank going forward.
 Spend some time shopping around your neighborhood for the right bank.
 You can schedule a meeting and talk to one of the associates about your needs as a business owner.
 Finding a bank with low or no monthly fees is usually a good place to start.
 Some banks will require a minimum balance.
 If your finances are up in the air at the moment, you will want to find a bank with no minimum balance requirements.

-If you need help with starting a business in Ohio, you can post your legal job on UpCounsel’s marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
+If you need help with starting a business in Ohio, you can post your job on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.